Alexmaxdout/alexmaxdout/README.md

 # 👋 Welcome!
 I’m Alex,

 ## About
-I'm a Computer Science and Artificial Intelligence major with a strong passion for solving real-world problems through technology.
-My interests span from building efficient algorithms to exploring advanced AI applications that can make a meaningful impact.
-I'm striving to use Computer Science and Artificial Intelligence to solve real-world challenges with code.
-This GitHub is my space to build toward that vision.
+I'm a Computer Science and Artificial Intelligence major passionate about applying technology to solve real-world problems.
+Beyond building efficient algorithms and AI-driven applications, I'm deeply interested in addressing the challanges of AI bias and ensuring that intelligent systems are fair, transparent, and trustworthy.
+As a member of OWASP AI Exchange, I will continue to contribute to advancing best practices and supporting the broader public community in understanding and mitigating AI related risks.
+On this Github, I showcase projects where I translate theory into practice.
+My current areas of focus are machine learning models, optimization algorithms, and explorations in AI ethics and responsible development.
+My goeas is to keep building impactful solutions while contributing to a more secure, equitable, and trustworth AI ecosystem.

 - Focus Areas: Software engineering, machine learning, AI research, and scalable systems
 - Academic Background: Computer Science & AI major with hands-on experience in projects and research